erikunevik/datamodeling_erik_unevik_de24/exercises/exercise_0md.md

 a) Identify entities and their relationships

 Object enteties are students, courses and professors.
-Associte/bridging enteties are course_prof_table and course_stud_table
+Associte/bridging enteties are course_stud_table

 b) Come up with possible attributes for the entities